-By now, bitcoin is a word that most of the people on this planet have heard before.
+By now, Bitcoin is a word that most of the people on this planet have heard before.
 It has transformed from being an exclusive innovation for a select group of people to sparking true revolutions in developing countries.
-One of the main factors of bitcoin being so special is the scarcity of the asset.
-There can only be 21 million bitcoins to ever be mined.
-The protocol is built in a way that every 210,000 blocks the reward for mining bitcoin is cut in half.
+One of the main factors of Bitcoin being so special is the scarcity of the asset.
+There can only be 21 million Bitcoins to ever be mined.
+The protocol is built in a way that every 210,000 blocks the reward for mining Bitcoin is cut in half.
 In practice, this happens approximately every four years.
-At this point, the mining rewards sit at 12.5 bitcoin per block that is mined.
-The upcoming bitcoin halving is expected to occur around the 12th of May this year when the mining reward will be reduced to 6.25 bitcoin per block.
-What does that mean for the future of bitcoin and how will this affect the price?
+At this point, the mining rewards sit at 12.5 Bitcoin per block.
+The upcoming Bitcoin halving is expected to occur around the 12th of May 2020, when the BTC mining reward will be reduced to 6.25 Bitcoin per block.
+What does that mean for the future of Bitcoin and how will this affect the price?
 Let’s look at a few factors and analyze the possible outcomes.

 One clear fact is increased scarcity.
-Right now, there are around 980 bitcoins that are produced every single day.
-When that number is cut in half, it becomes more unique to own bitcoin as the asset becomes more scarce.
-This is one of the main reasons people compare bitcoin to gold.
+Right now, there are around 980 Bitcoins that are produced every single day.
+When that number is cut in half, it becomes more unique to own Bitcoin as the asset becomes more scarce.
+This is one of the main reasons people compare Bitcoin to gold.
 Whenever it becomes evident the gold supply is running low and there’s less available in the ground than before, gold becomes more scarce and the interest grows.
 It’s embedded within human nature to react to scarcity and feel the urge to possess the scarce asset.
-We’ve seen it happen before with gold and possibly the same will happen with bitcoin.
-After the bitcoin halving, it will become more difficult to own bitcoin.
-It will play into the fear of missing out (FOMO), which plays a big role in the cryptocurrency industry.
+We’ve seen it happen before with gold and possibly the same will happen with Bitcoin.
+After the Bitcoin halving, it will become more difficult to own Bitcoin.
+It will play into the fear of missing out (FOMO), which, in turn, plays a big role in the cryptocurrency industry.

-Another factor that should not be underestimated is the increase in costs for mining bitcoin.
-With the current reward for mining, the bitcoin price should be above roughly $4,000 to break even for miners.
+Another factor that should not be underestimated is the increase in costs for mining Bitcoin.
+With the current reward for BTC mining, the Bitcoin price should be above roughly $4,000 to break even for miners.
 Anything above that would mean the miners make a profit in comparison to the costs of mining.
-Note that a mining operation requires large initial investments with hardware, electricity costs, and logistics.
+Note that a Bitcoin mining operation requires large initial investments with hardware, electricity costs, and logistics.
 When the mining reward is cut in half, it will become more expensive for new and existing miners to achieve profitability.
 This will incentivize the miners to pump up the price to higher levels in order to make a profit.
-It’s in everyone’s interest to have enough people mining bitcoin to keep the network stable, so a higher price to keep all the miners on board would be a win-win for anyone.
+It’s in everyone’s interest to have enough people mining Bitcoin to keep the network stable, so a higher price to keep all the miners on board would be a win-win for anyone.
 Of course, this does not refer to the individual with a mining rig in their garage box, it concerns the large mining pools that can be seen in the graph above.
-Those parties that collaboratively control a major part of the bitcoin network.
-They have enough influence to impact the bitcoin price as well.
+Those parties that collaboratively control a major part of the Bitcoin network.
+They have enough influence to impact the Bitcoin price as well.

 What are the experts saying?